facebook/zstd/doc/zstd_compression_format.md

 Version changes
 ---------------
+- 0.4.2 : refactor FSE table construction process, inspired by Donald Pian
+- 0.4.1 : clarifications on a few error scenarios, by Eric Lasota
 - 0.4.0 : fixed imprecise behavior for nbSeq==0, detected by Igor Pavlov
 - 0.3.9 : clarifications for Huffman-compressed literal sizes.
 - 0.3.8 : clarifications for Huffman Blocks and Huffman Tree descriptions.